ory/docs/guides/hydra/8-faq/README.md

 Thus, I decided to not implement the ROPC grant in Hydra.
 Over time, I will add documentation how to deal with mobile scenarios and similar.

-## Should I use OAuth2 tokens for authentication?
+## Should I use OAuth2 access tokens for authentication?

 OAuth2 tokens are like money.
 It allows you to buy stuff, but the cashier does not really care if the money is yours or if you stole it, as long as it's valid money.
 Depending on what you understand as authentication, this is a yes and no answer: